IEC Protection Classes For LED Luminaires (2024)

 Class III

-Class III luminaires are supplied the power using a special transformer that provides a voltage known as “Separated Extra-low Voltage” (SELV).
+Class III luminaires are supplied with power using a special transformer that provides a voltage known as “Separated Extra-low Voltage” (SELV).
 This safety transformer provides a voltage of 50 V AC or sometimes 24V or 12V.
 This voltage is so low that a user can come in direct contact without the fear of getting electrocuted in normal conditions.
 However, this doesn’t mean that you can touch it without safety precautions!

 The Isolating Transformer